mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel-tcp.md

 # Connection establishment {#tp-definition}

-The connection establishment follows the requirements described in Section 5 of
-{{I-D.piraux-intarea-quic-tunnel}}.

-In addition, the support of the stream mode is negotiated during the connection establishment by including the quic_tunnel_stream_mode transport parameter (value TBD).
+The support of the stream mode is negotiated during the connection establishment by including the quic_tunnel_stream_mode transport parameter (value TBD).
 The parameter value has no meaning and SHOULD be null.